Digits88/sms-service/README.md

 In addition it can be specified a custom url (for not supported operators).

-It supports also a Portech to send sms.
+It supports also Portech devices.

 # Usage